Your Trusted Truck Accident Attorneys in Atlanta, Georgia

 By understanding these common truck accident types, drivers can stay more vigilant and take precautions when sharing the road with large trucks in Atlanta, Georgia.

 Truck drivers in Georgia must follow strict safety regulations designed to protect all road users.
 These requirements are set by both state laws and the Federal Motor Carrier Safety Administration (FMCSA).
+Some of the key safety responsibilities include:

 Compliance with Traffic and Safety Laws